Bendakaya Fry

 Bendakaya fry or Bendakaya vepudu translates to okra fry.
 Don’t get misled by the word fry.
 Here the word ‘fry’ does not mean deep frying.
 But sauteing the okra until it is perfectly cooked.
 Besides okra the other ingredients are also sauteed.

 There are different versions of making this Andhra style okra fry.
 What I am sharing is the simplest version.
-I have already shared few more versions of bhindi fry like:
+I have already shared a few more versions of bhindi fry like:

 Most of the stir fry recipes made with veggies are easy and quick to make.
 So is this recipe which is not spicy and tastes good.
 In this dish, some roasted sesame powder or roasted peanuts can be added.
 Even fresh grated coconut can be also added.

-This bendakaya vepudu can be served hot or warm as a side dish with sambar, rasam or dal.
+This bendakaya vepudu can be served hot or warm as a side dish with Sambar, Rasam or dal.
 You can also have it with chapati or paratha.
 With some soft chapatis, this Andhra recipe of bendakaya fry also makes for a good tiffin box brunch or lunch.

 Step-by-Step Guide